 Jess Linton is a socially engaged visual artist and creative practitioner, continuing to create work for commissions, collaborative projects and her own exploration of the world around her.

-Minutes after the first devastating earthquake in Nepal, Jess witnessed children turning to play, seeking refuge in their own creative spaces; rebuilding ‘home’ – a place to dwell, be nurtured and supported.
-Jess observes displaced communities in Calais drawing on the arts as an embedded act of survival; sharing cultural traditions or connecting through contemporary digital media; reclaiming some sense of freedom, voice, and identity; attempting to make sense amidst turbulent times.
+Minutes after the first devastating earthquake in Nepal (2015), Jess witnessed children turning to play, seeking refuge in their own creative spaces; rebuilding ‘home’ – a place to dwell, be nurtured and supported.
+Jess observed displaced communities in Calais (Art Refuge UK, 2015-ongoing) drawing on the arts as an embedded act of survival; sharing cultural traditions or connecting through contemporary digital media; reclaiming some sense of freedom, voice, and identity; attempting to make sense amidst turbulent times.
 In working with people who have experienced physical, or emotional, displacement, finding a place to belong; a home "not only the place but the cluster of feelings [and identities] that are associated with it" (Papadopulos, 2002) is a recurring theme in her artwork.